 Education Tax Room is generated annually when the Province sets the Education Tax rates (typically at reduced rates due to increased annual assessment).
 Municipalities are allowed to utilize this reduction to offset their municipal budget impacts.
-Based on the targeted overall tax levy impact and estimated Education rates, the Education Tax Room should provide relief of approximately 0.5% on the overall tax levy.
+Based on the targeted overall tax levy impact and estimated Education rates, the Education Tax Room would normally provide relief of approximately 0.5% on the overall tax levy.
+Staff anticipate that for 2021, as there is no reassessment, that the Province will not change the residential education tax rates.
+This will result in no education tax room available to assist in reducing the average impacts on residential taxpayers.
+This will impact our ability to meet a targeted 2.0% average residential tax increase.
+Staff will continue to review as more information becomes available.